 - Lenore Walker, Ed.D., has a chapter on battered women in prison in the new book Gender, Psychology, and Justice: The Mental Health of Women and Girls in the Legal System.

-Toby Kleinman, J.D., has a new book, Domestic Abuse, Child Custody, and Visitation: Winning in Family Court, co-authored with Daniel Pollock, which will be released in May 2017.
+- Toby Kleinman, J.D., has a new book, Domestic Abuse, Child Custody, and Visitation: Winning in Family Court, co-authored with Daniel Pollock, which was released in May 2017.

 There is no licensure or certification in Florida or most states for Forensic Psychology at this time.
 It is considered a subspecialty of other clinical mental health or legal programs.
 If your career goal is to be a forensic psychologist or do clinical work, then it is suggested you consider our doctoral programs such as our Ph.D. in Clinical Psychology, or Psy.D. in Clinical Psychology, as these programs lead to the general psychology license in Florida and most states.
 Also, the M.S. in Forensic Psychology meets the prerequisites for these programs.
 If you want to be a mental health counselor at the Master's level, you can apply for our M.S. in Mental Health Counseling or M.S. in Counseling where you can obtain the requirements for licensing in Florida.